Hrybmo/lessWaste/README.md

-# WIP - ALPHA
+# WIP - BETA
-requirements
+Requirements
-- Orcaslicer compatability
+- AD5X and Orcaslicer
 - using ZMOD global settings
-- awesome optimization based on bambufy
+- awesome optimization based on bambufy, focusing on purging out the back with a minimal prime tower
 - might be a seperate project or pushed back depending on where this goes
+- Compatability with .25 mm, .40 mm, and .6 mm nozzles

+Whats working
+- LINE_PURGE from ZMOD global setting

 # lessWate AD5X
    - Compatible with Orca slicer ([3MF](https://github.com/function3d/bambufy/releases/download/v1.1.0/ArticulatedCuteTurtle_Multicolor4Color_Orca.3mf))
    - Purge sequences fully controlled by the slicer (same behavior as